 The Tram ferried passengers into the Midtown Manhattan skyline, nestling between buildings to reach 2nd Avenue.
 There, it docked, unloaded and made its return trip.
 For the price of a subway ride, day and night, passengers got spectacular views of Brooklyn, Queens, the Bronx and Manhattan.

 “I took this picture next to the Queensboro Bridge’s western pier on Roosevelt Island.
 The Tram loved as an integral part of Roosevelt Islanders’ lives was just lifting off for another trip to the big island.”

-The tram was originally built when the islands first residents needed a way to commute until a new subway tunnel was built.
+The tram was originally built when the Island’s first residents needed a way to commute until a new subway tunnel was built.
 But it was such a beloved part of life on Roosevelt Island, it stayed.
 The old tram, shown above, was retired in 2010, replaced by a newer model.
-But I still see it every day.
-The relic sits gathering dust beneath a parking garage across the street from me.